 Threatened with destruction, car No. 798 body acquired for Muni through private donations arranged by volunteer Trolley Festival project manager Rick Laubscher, moved by Hetch Hetchy crews to San Francisco.

 Following prep work by Market Street Railway volunteers, No. 798 moved to Deuel Vocational Institute in Tracy for body restoration by prisoners; Muni paid $300,000 for this contract but did not complete the car on its return, leaving it to the elements in Geneva Yard.

 Deteriorating from neglect, Market Street Railway asked for the car to be moved to their Pharr Restoration Facility at Market & Duboce, where volunteers restored damaged portions of the body and installed seats and interiors.
-Meantime, Muni appropriated trucks already restored for this car and used them on Melbourne tram No. 496.

 Market Street Railway continues to work with Muni to complete the restoration of streetcar No. 798.

 Market Street Railway Company, San Francisco CA, 1924